Keenlight806/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working director Display the contents list of your currenty
+a script that prints the absolute path name of the current working director Display the contents list of your current directoryt